mpdf/mpdf.github.io/reference/mpdf-functions/outputbinarydata.md

 mPDF &ge; 8.1.2

-OutputBinaryData – Finalise the document and return binary data of resulting PDF
+OutputBinaryData – Finalise the document and return binary data of resulting PDF.

 # Description